The French Just Want to Enjoy Their Retraite

 The neighborhood had many expensive villas like that, but most were hidden behind tall stone-and-stucco garden walls.
 Eventually I got lost in the maze of tiny lanes, and stopped a tall, weathered 70s-something man to ask for directions.
 He was walking slowly down the middle of the narrow street while his two young granddaughters danced restlessly around him.

 Mr. Colboc has a remarkable resume that spans every financial sector you can imagine—public, private; individual, institutional; academic, non-profit.
-For eight years, he’s been secretary general of the FECIF, or European Federation of Financial Advisers and Financial Intermediaries.
-He’s a past banker at BNParibas and Fortis, co-heads the course on life insurance at his alma mater, the CentraleSupelec in Paris (where he earned a master’s degree in economics and engineering and played rugby).
+For 18 months, he’s been secretary general of the FECIF, or European Federation of Financial Advisers and Financial Intermediaries.
+He’s a former banker at BNP Paribas and at Fortis (now merged into a single bank), co-heads the course on life insurance at his alma mater, the CentraleSupelec in Paris (where he earned a master’s degree in economics and engineering and played rugby).

 Mr. Colboc dabbles in private equity, private credit and reinsurance.
 He is responsible for distribution at Brussels-based Assured Partners, which operates in the US, the UK and Europe and provides “bespoke insurance solutions to the financial institutions sector.”